juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 	- People (objects) are granted with roles to collaborate.
 Roles implicitly involves responsibilities.
 		- Roles do not depend on realization of each objects, hence substitutable.
 (Customer doesn’t care who gets the coffee.)
 		- How to take responsibility is autonomously selected.
 Same request, different choice of response: polymorphism.
 (Barista brews coffee on his/her own terms.
 State-dependent behavior difference, or overidden behavior.)
 		- One object can have multiple roles.
 (Cashier could also brew coffee.
-Single responsibility, but may have multiple roles depending on collaborative situations.)
+May have multiple roles depending on collaborative situations.)
 - Object should be...
 	- Open: Friendly enough to collaborate.
-Least astonishment.
+Open to requests and responses.
 	- Autonomous: with own principles and control.
 	- To ensure openness and autonomy, object is binded with behavior (the way how object can collaborate with other objects) and state (data needed for behaviors inside the object).
 	- ex) Barista has to be friendly enough to give choices to customers (message-recievable), but customers doesn’t get to dictate how barista brews coffee (method encapsulation).